cloudtraveler/avxlabs-docs/ace_pro/docs/lab3.md

 Go to **CoPilot > Networking > Network Segmentation > Overview > Logical View**

-Nodes represent spokes and site2cloud instances.
+The nodes depicted in the Logical View represent spokes and site2cloud instances.
 Hover over a node to highlight reachability.
 Nodes are grouped by colored arcs representing network domains.
 At this time, only the spoke gateways in Azure and AWS (i.e. Green Network Domain) are connected:

 ![lab3-logicalview](images/lab3-logicalview.png)
 _Figure 80: Logical View_